penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-optimizationweights-properties-teachersoptimization-properties-excesspermanence.md

 engineInputGHCSchema#/properties/ghcData/properties/optimizationWeights/properties/teachers/properties/excessPermanence
 ```

-Indicates the weight of assign more daily or weekly permanence than declared in its settings.
+It indicates the weight of assigning more daily or weekly stay than the declared in the settings.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |